bumbumpaw07/luya/docs/guide/app-cmsproperties.md

 After running the import command you will see the property in the CMS admin.
 In order to understand the methods used in details refer to the API Guide {{\luya\admin\base\Property}}.

-We are also have a set of predefined propertys you can extend from, this i cause some blocks have to override the `getValue()` method in order to change the value output, as this is common scenario we have built classes you can abstract from.
+We are also have a set of predefined properties you can extend from, this cause some blocks have to override the `getValue()` method in order to change the value output, as this is common scenario we have built classes you can abstract from.

 #### Image Property